The Best Studio Headphones under $100 – UPDATED 2019

 Does it get any better?

-conclusion: If isolation is not an issue in your studio then the AKG K-240 is the perfect affordable choice for you.
+Conclusion: If isolation is not an issue in your studio then the AKG K-240 is the perfect affordable choice for you.
 AKG is known for good manufacturing products but despite the many great reviews, it has also collect some complains concerning the built quality and durability.
-However you get sound quality impossible to find in this price range.
+However, you get sound quality impossible to find in this price range.

 4.SHURE SRH 440

 Shure SRH 440 biggest strength is it’s isolation to external sounds.
 As a closed-back type of headphones, it offers superior isolation in noisy environments.
-Even if Shure creates excellent quality pairs that ensures a long life and endurance to hardship, the built materials of this pair do not look great.
-However users of the SRH440 can testify that they have been enjoying theirs for a couple of years already and they still work great.In addition, it features a foldable design for easy transportation to take anywhere.
+Even if Shure creates excellent quality pairs that ensures long life and endurance to hardship, the built materials of this pair do not look great.
+However, users of the SRH440 can testify that they have been enjoying theirs for a couple of years already and they still work great.
+Also, it features a foldable design for easy transportation to take anywhere.

-conclusion: This model by Shure is durable and it will withstand the rigors of everyday use.
-In general, it is very comfortable and if there is a bit of hardship with the headband, you can still attach one of your own.
+Conclusion: This model by Shure is durable, and it will withstand the rigors of everyday use.
+In general, it is very comfortable, and if there is a bit of hardship with the headband, you can still attach one of your own.
 The ear-cups are also replaceable to ensure long product life.

-5.SENNHEISER HD 280 PRO
+5.SENNHEISER HD 280 PRO (new model)

-conclusion: Sennheiser HD 280 PRO is the second most popular pair of studio headphones in the market with users praising it’s built-quality, the very good isolation and price range.
+Conclusion: Sennheiser HD 280 PRO is the second most popular pair of studio headphones in the market with users praising its built-quality, the excellent isolation, and price range.
 This pair can stand in any recording studio for many years.

 Did we help you choose your next pair of studio headphones?

-If you liked the article and believe that will help others make a good choice. then consider letting your friends know about it.
+If you liked the article and believe that will help others make a good choice.
+Then consider letting your friends know about it.

 If you want to upgrade your DJ skills without spending a dime, check how to become a professional DJ.